smskelley/canny-opencl/README.md

 This is an implementation of the Canny Edge Detection algorithm using OpenCL in C++.
 It uses OpenCV for some utility features, such as capturing an image from a webcam, opening/writing an image file, and converting from BGR to Grayscale.
+Note that it was considered outside of the scope of this project to maintain cross platform compatability, so it has only been tested in OSX 10.10.
+Additionally, because OpenCL applications can be heavily optimized depending on the target hardware, the range of target hardware has been significantly limited.
+While this should run on most modern macs, it has only really been optimized and tested on my early 2011 Macbook Pro 15".

 ##Executables
 It contains two executables: live-capture and benchmark-suite.
 Live capture